arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Tell me the 3 worse defects of your preferred language
 * Why is there a rising interest about Functional Programming?
 * What is a closure, and what is useful for?
+What's in common between closures and classes?
 * What are generics useful for?
 * What are high-order functions?
 What are they useful for?
 Write one, in your preferred language.
 * Write a loop, then transform it into a recursive function, avoiding mutability.
 Discuss.